-To be eligible to qualify for Best Start Grant and Best Start Foods applicants must live in Scotland.
-Best Start Grant applicants over 18 must be getting at least one of: Child Tax Credit, Universal Credit, Income Support, Pension Credit, Working Tax Credit, Housing Benefit, Income-based, Jobseekers Allowance or Income-related Employment and Support Allowance.
+To be eligible to qualify for Best Start Grant and Best Start Foods, applicants must live in Scotland.
+Best Start Grant applicants over 18 must be getting at least one of: Child Tax Credit, Universal Credit, Income Support, Pension Credit, Working Tax Credit, Housing Benefit, Income-based Jobseekers Allowance or Income-related Employment and Support Allowance.
 Applicants under 18 do not need to be getting any qualifying benefits.
-This also applies to some applicants aged 18 to 19 going to school or college for at least 12 hours a week.
+This also applies to 18 and 19 year old applicants who are dependent on someone else.

-The benefits you need to be on to get Best Start Foods are the same as Best Start Grant, but some of the benefits have an income limit.
+The benefits you need to be on to get Best Start Foods are the same as Best Start Grant but some of the benefits have an income limit.
 These include: